coderefinery/workshop-outro/README.md

 courses we would like to highlight (important and most have registration open to the public):

+* Follow-ups: Bring Your Own Code sessions on 2 and 9 October at 16EEST / 15 CEST.
+Same Zoom as exercise sessions.

 * **CodeRefinery**
   * May 9-11, Ångström lab, Uppsala.
 Registration open soon, notify-me on website.  https://coderefinery.org